cyberland-international/cyberland-cli/README.md

 # Installation

 - Download the latest release from GitHub releases.
 Right side of this page.
+    - For Windows, download the `cyberland-cli.exe` file
+    - For Linux/Unix, download the `cyberland-cli` file
 - Save it to a directory of your choice
 - (**Only for Linux/Unix**) Run the following command to make the file executable